ctavolazzi/quartz/content/index.md

 ---

 <div align="center">
-*This page is a simple API demo with synchronous data loading.*
+*This dashboard is a simple demonstration of dynamic data loading and display.*
 </div>